t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 ~~~~
 {: #fig3 title="Classification of threats according to the lifecycle phases and security building blocks."}

-Dealing with above threats and finding suitable security mitigations is challenging: there are very sofisticated threats that a very powerful attacker could use; also, new threats and exploits appear in a daily basis.
+Dealing with above threats and finding suitable security mitigations is challenging: there are very sophisticated threats that a very powerful attacker could use; also, new threats and exploits appear in a daily basis.
-Therefore, the existence of proper secure product creation processes that allow managing and minimizing risks during the lifecycle of the IoT devices is at least as important as being aware of the theats.
+Therefore, the existence of proper secure product creation processes that allow managing and minimizing risks during the lifecycle of the IoT devices is at least as important as being aware of the threats.
 A non-exhaustive list of relevant processes include:

 1. A Business Impact Analysis (BIA) assesses the consequences of lost of basic security attributes, namely, confidentiality, integrity and availability in an IoT system.
-These consequences might include impact on people data, data lost, sales lost, increased expenses, regulatory fines, customer dissatisfaction, etc. Performing a business impact analyis allow determinining the business relevance of having a proper security design placing security on the focus.
+These consequences might include impact on people data, data lost, sales lost, increased expenses, regulatory fines, customer dissatisfaction, etc. Performing a business impact analysis allow determining the business relevance of having a proper security design placing security on the focus.

 2. A Risk Assessment (RA) analyzes security threats to the IoT system, considering their likelihood and impact, and deriving for each of them a risk level.
 Risks classified as moderate or high must be mitigated, i.e., security architecture should be able to deal with that threat bringing the risk to a low level.
 Note that threats are usually classified according to their goal: confidentiality, integrity, and availability.
 For instance, a specific threat to recover a symmetric-key used in the system relates to confidentiality.

 3. A privacy impact assessment (PIA) aims at assessing Personal Identifiable Information (PII) that is collected, processed, or used in the IoT system.
-By doing so, the goals is to fulfil applicable legal requirements, determine risks and effects of the manipulation of PII, and evaluate proposed protections.
+By doing so, the goals is to fulfill applicable legal requirements, determine risks and effects of the manipulation of PII, and evaluate proposed protections.

 4. Procedures for incident reporting and mitigation refer to the methodologies that allow becoming aware of any security issues that affect an IoT system.
 Furthermore, this includes steps towards the actual deployment of patches that mitigate the identified vulnerabilities.

-BIA, RA, and PIA are usually to be realized during the creation of a new IoT system, introduction of new technologies in the IoT system, or deplozment of significant system upgrades.
+BIA, RA, and PIA are usually to be realized during the creation of a new IoT system, introduction of new technologies in the IoT system, or deployment of significant system upgrades.
 In general, it is recommended to re-assess them in a regular basis taking into account new use cases or threats.

 # State of the Art {#sec5}